JPeer264/brunt/README.md

 **Dev**

 Build the developing code.
-The builded files are stored in `tmp`
+The builded files are stored in `dev`

 ```sh
 grunt build:dev